Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ### Step 2.
 Connect your development board to Wi-Fi
-Step 2.1 Open the MCS mobile app, sign in with your account and select the prototype you created in step 1..
-Please make sure that you’ve completed step 3.
+Step 2.1 Open the MCS mobile app, sign in with your account and select the prototype you created in step 1.

 Step 2.2 After signing in, on the bottom right of the screen tap the add icon.